Sorry, this program is not available for local students.

 You'll apply your knowledge and skills via consulting and work-integrated learning (WIL).
 Your involvement with industry projects and data will give you the chance to build your theoretical capabilities in the context of practical problems.

-Demand for statistical and operations research skills is growing in this data-driven world.
+Demand for statistical and operations research skills is growing in a data-driven world.

 Graduates are employed by a variety of scientific, commercial and government enterprises, most commonly as data scientists, statisticians, business analysts, consultants, modellers and researchers.